diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Streaming data access
 HDFS is built around the idea that the most efficient data processing pattern is a write-once, read-many-times pattern.
 A dataset is typically generated or copied from source, and then various analyses are performed on that dataset over time.
 Each analysis will involve a large proportion, if not all, of the dataset, so the time to read the whole dataset is more important than the latency in reading the first record.
 * Commodity hardware
 Hadoop doesn’t require expensive, highly reliable hardware.
-It’s designed to run on clusters of commodity hardware (commonly available hardware that can be obtained from multiple vendors) for which the chance of node failure across the cluster is high, at least for large clusters.
+It’s designed to run on clusters of commodity hardware (commonly available hardware that can be obtained from multiple vendors) `for which the chance of node failure across the cluster is high, at least for large clusters`.
 HDFS is designed to carry on working without a noticeable interruption to the user in the face of such failure.
 Hadoop is designed to run on commodity hardware.
 That means that you are not tied to expensive, proprietary offerings from a single vendor; rather, you can choose standardized, commonly available hardware from any of a large range of vendors to build your cluster.
 Hardware specifications rapidly become obsolete, but for the sake of illustration, a typical choice of machine for running an HDFS datanode and a YARN node manager in 2014 would have had the following specifications: